• Start

 Compare common GraphQL queries against similar SurrealQL SELECT patterns

-SurrealDB’s GraphQL layer turns each table into list fields (for example person) and _get_<table> helpers for a single record by id.
+From SurrealDB 3.1.0, SurrealDB’s GraphQL layer uses Apollo-style names: a pluralised list field (for example people for table person), a singular fetch field person(id: …), and people_aggregate for aggregates.
 Under the hood these map to SurrealQL-style reads (typically SELECT).
 The SurrealQL here is a rough equivalent for the same or similar data shape.
+See GraphQL overview for the full naming table.

 Before trying the examples, enable GraphQL and define data in the current namespace and database (see GraphQL overview using DEFINE CONFIG GRAPHQL AUTO).
 The snippets below assume: